svlt/back/README.md

 # svlt/back

-*This is the backend API for Social Vault*
+*This is the backend API for Vault*

 ## Installation
 Install [Composer](https://getcomposer.org/), then run: